Download a PDF copy of our

 Modern Haiku Submission Guidelines (PDF).

 Prospective submitters are strongly urged to familiarize themselves beforehand with Modern Haiku, especially with regard to what constitutes a haiku.
-The MH Web site—<http://www.modernhaiku.org>—prints a selection of haiku and other materials from each issue and sample copies may be ordered from the Web site.
+The MH Web site—<http://www.modernhaiku.org>—prints a selection of haiku and other materials from each issue and sample copies of the journal may be ordered from the Web site.

 Material submitted to Modern Haiku is to be the author’s original work, previously unpublished and not under consideration by any other publication, including Web-based journals, personal Web sites, blogs, social networking sites, etc. Editorial cut-off dates for the reading and selection of submissions are March 15, July 15, and November 15 (postmark), but material may be sent at any time and upon acceptance will be published in the next available issue.
 Editors read submissions year-round—but not continuously.
 Please do not be alarmed if 6–8 weeks pass before an editor makes a decision on your work.
 Please send 5–15 haiku/senryu and/or up to 3 haibun per submission by e-mail or post.
-No more than two submissions per issue, please.
+No more than one submission per issue, please.
+So send your best work.
+Please do not submit haibun that include previously published haiku.

 Submitting by postal mail.
 Send your work to this postal address:

-Please send 5–15 haiku/senryu per submission on as few sheets of paper as possible in a regular-sized business envelope.
+Please use as few sheets of paper as possible and send your submission in a regular-sized business envelope.
 Express mail is unnecessary, as we look at postmarks to determine compliance with cut-off dates.
-In order to receive consideration, all postal submissions must be accompanied by an addressed envelope with U.S. postage sufficient to return the entire submission.
-Postal submissions from outside the U.S. should include U.S. stamps, US$1.00 in cash, or an International Reply Coupon to cover return postage.
-Upon acceptance of material sent by regular post, Modern Haiku pays $1.00 per haiku/senryu and $2.00 per haibun.
-Submitters may donate their authors’ fees to the Modern Haiku Gift Fund—see below.
+In order to receive consideration a postal submission must include an addressed envelope with U.S. postage for reply.
+No submissions will be returned.
+Postal submissions from outside the U.S. should contain U.S. stamps, US$1.00 in cash, or an International Reply Coupon to cover return postage.

 Prose and art submissions.
 Most essays, book reviews, haiga, and cover artwork are specifically commissioned by the editors; please contact the editors before submitting such materials on spec.
 Standard rate of payment for prose is $5 per printed page, paid upon acceptance.